The Most Common Bacteria in Healthcare Associated Infections

 10. Influenza

-: people over age 65; people with certain chronic medical conditions (such as asthma, diabetes or heart disease); pregnant women; young children
+Who’s at risk: people over age 65; people with certain chronic medical conditions (such as asthma, diabetes or heart disease); pregnant women; young children

 Transmission: spread mainly by droplets made when people with influenza cough, sneeze or talk